yaml/yaml-spec/spec/spec.md

 ##### Indentation: `n` or `m`

 > Many productions use an explicit [indentation] level parameter.
-This is less elegant than Python’s "indent" and "undent" conceptual tokens.
+This is less elegant than Python's "indent" and "undent" conceptual tokens.
-However it is required to formally express YAML’s indentation rules.
+However it is required to formally express YAML's indentation rules.

 > A value of `n/a` means "not applicable".